-Nature was recombining its chromatids long, long before humans ever populated the earth.
-Determining the location of genes on chromosomes is called chromosome mapping and it relies on a discovery made by Sturtevant, Morgan, and others about recombination: the frequency recombination between two loci is proportional to the distance between the two loci on the chromosome.
+Determining the location of genes on chromosomes is called chromosome mapping and it relies on a discovery made by Sturtevant, Morgan, and others about recombination: the frequency of recombination between two loci is proportional to the distance between the two loci on the chromosome.
 That is, if two loci are very far apart on a chromosome (say at opposite ends), then recombination is very likely to occur at a point between these two loci, thus moving their alleles to homologous chromatids.
 Conversely, if two loci are very close together on a chromosome, it is very unlikely that recombination will occur in the tiny stretch of chromosome between them and thus they are likely not to have their alleles separated on different but homologous chromatids.

-how does your understanding of recombination allow you to map genes or RFLPs on a chromosome?
+But how does your understanding of recombination allow you to map genes or molecular markers on a chromosome?
 Well, if you had a way to measure the frequency of recombination between two loci, you could determine how far apart they are on a chromosome.
 In order to do this, geneticists have defined the distance on a chromosome called a map unit.
-A map unit is the distance that corresponds to a recombination frequency of 1%.
-Thus, if recombination occurs between two loci 12% of the time, these two loci are 12 map units apart on the chromosome.
+A map unit is the distance that corresponds to a recombination frequency of Thus, if 12% of total offspring are 1%. recombinants, then the two loci are 12 map units apart on the chromosome.
 Recombination frequencies and map units cannot tell you precisely how may kilobases apart two genes are, but it does give you an approximate distance to use as a valuable starting point in your hunt for an unknown gene.

-You can tell how far apart three loci are if you use three loci at a time in your analysis.
+You can tell the relative positions of three loci if you determine each pairwise distance.
 For example, let's say you know that Statesville, Davidson, and Charlotte are all located on the same perfectly straight highway.
 Statesville is 20 miles from Davidson, and Charlotte is 50 miles from Statesville.
 If we asked you to draw a map of these cities with this information, you would have two possible maps: